 2 Cumberland St

-In 1932 and 1939 a separate beer retailer is listed at 55 Ann St., which is an adjacent (adjoining?) building.
-The landlords were Frederick Finch and Frederick James Finch jun. in 1932, and just Frederick James Finch jun.
-(See historical section.)
+In 1932 and 1939 a separate beer retailer is listed at 55 Ann Street, which is an adjacent (adjoining?) building.
+The landlords were Frederick Finch and Frederick James Finch junior in 1932, and just Frederick James Finch junior (See historical section).

-New flats at the back include Duke of Sussex in name.
+New flats at the back include the Duke of Sussex in their name.

 At a Petty Sessions hearing on 29 September 1860 the Duke of Sussex, Ann Street, St. Matthews was refused a new spirit licence.
 Out of the twenty four applications only three establishments were granted licences.